XHTVL-TDT: History

 Regional expansion began not long after.
 On 24 April 1984, Abán Méndez received the concession for XHTOE-TV channel 12 in Tenosique, which would repeat XHTVL's programming in the southeastern region of Tabasco.
 In 1993, XHTOE's concession was transferred to Tele-Emisoras del Sureste.
 In 1985, the Patronato para Instalar Repetidoras de Canales de Televisión de Coatzacoalcos, Veracruz, A.C., a noncommercial group, obtained the permit for XHCVP-TV channel 9 in that city.
 XHCVP, while a social station, operates as a repeater of XHTVL, and in 2016, it was legally represented by lawyers associated with Albavisión.

 XHTVL maintained a partnership with Televisa and carried programming from its Gala TV and Foro TV, and as a Televisa partner, Tele-Emisoras del Sureste is defined as within the "preponderant economic agent" in broadcasting for regulatory purposes.
 In 2014, XHTVL sourced 82 percent of its broadcast day from Televisa.
 In 2018, simultaneous events prompted XHTVL to disaffiliate from Televisa.
 One was the unwinding of many local relationships as Televisa began to multiplex Gala TV and Foro TV on subchannels of its own TV stations in some areas of the country where said programming had been broadcast on a local station, including Villahermosa.
 Another was the successful participation of Telsusa Televisión México, S.A. de C.V., a company also controlled by Remigio Ángel González, in the IFT-6 television station auction, in which it acquired TV stations in twelve cities primarily in southern and eastern Mexico.
 In March 2020, the IFT approved an application by Tele-Emisoras del Sureste to be removed from the preponderant economic agent.

 On 18 October 2018, XHTVL and XHTOE, as well as their sister stations in Chiapas, moved to virtual channel 13.
 XHCVP-TDT was not authorized until 15 August 2019 to move to channel 13.

 Programming

 XHTVL produces Notinueve local newscasts, considered the most important in Tabasco television by media publication Etcétera, which air at 7:30 a.m., 3 p.m. and 9 p.m.
 Among the most notable on-air personalities of the station was Juan Carlos Huerta, who anchored the late edition of Notinueve.
 Huerta, a journalist who also hosted a radio show and founded XEGMSR-AM radio, was murdered in a robbery in May 2018.

-Since disaffiliating from Televisa, most of XHTVL's entertainment programming has come from Albavisión television channels in other countries, such as El show del problema and the Argentina version of Combate from Canal 9 and Un amor indomable which was commissioned for ATV and La Red, or been acquired on the international market, such as the Colombian telenovela Lo que diga el corazón.
+Since disaffiliating from Televisa, most of XHTVL's entertainment programming has come from Albavisión television channels in other countries, such as El show del problema and the Argentina version of Combate from elnueve and Un amor indomable which was commissioned for ATV and La Red, or been acquired on the international market, such as the Colombian telenovela Lo que diga el corazón.
 Weekends are taken up by older Mexican movies.